gxf1212/notes/MD/FYP-notes.md

    > - Users can modify the protonation state if necessary.
    >   - or select other protonation state in the next step
    > - **The coordinates will be preserved if you upload .pdb file.**
+   >   - uploading your own .pdb file is suggested
+   >   - you can align .pdb files later, only it considers coordinates
    >   - if you are to upload file, .mol2 is prefered?
-   > - you should upload your own .pdb file to make the position right, but can align?
+   > - you may want to “Find similar residues in the CHARMM FF”
+   > - the outputed residue name is ‘LIG’

+   then just click, click...and download all files

+   focus on `ligandrm.pdb/psf`, which can be put into a merging .tcl, as **an alternative way of AutoPSF** in generating files for ligand (other tools for protein, etc?).
+Carefully choose the force field!

    > my experience
    >